African American–Jewish relations: Antisemitism among African Americans

 Hamid later claimed that Nazi groups had tried to offer him money to organize a "black legion" against the Jews, but that he had refused, since "they had no better feeling for me or my people than for the Jews. either."
 Hamid renounced antisemitism, saying it was wrong to condemn "Jews as a race" based on the actions of a few who denied jobs to Black people.
-He founded the Universal Order of Tranquility with the aim of uniting Jews, Christians, white people, and Black people.
+He founded the Universal Order of Tranquility with the aim of uniting Jews, Christians, White people, and Black people.

 In 1984, presidential candidate Jesse Jackson and former United Nations ambassador Andrew Young made antisemitic comments, which were widely publicized.
 Many have argued that these remarks extended the era of African-American and Jewish distrust into the 1980s.

-In 1991, a mob of young Black men killed Yankel Rosenbaum, an Orthodox Jew, in a Brooklyn race riot incited by the death of a 7-year-old Black boy in a car accident involving a Jewish driver.
+In 1991, a mob of young Black men killed Yankel Rosenbaum, an Orthodox Jew, in a race riot in Brooklyn, incited by the death of a 7-year-old Black boy in a car accident involving a Jewish driver.
 The two ethnic groups lived in close proximity to each other in this neighborhood.

 During the 1990s, Professor Leonard Jeffries of the City College of New York was a proponent of the idea that Jewish businessmen financed the Atlantic slave trade and used the movie industry to hurt Black people.
 He was sacked by CUNY and his conclusions have been rejected by major African American historians of the slave trade, including David Brion Davis.

 According to a 2016 survey conducted by the Anti-Defamation League, a Jewish organization, the prevalence of antisemitism among African Americans was found to be 23%, compared to 14% for the general population, 19% for U.S.-born Hispanics, 31% for "foreign-born" Hispanics and 10% for white Americans.
 This prevalence has fallen significantly since surveys in 1998, 1992 and 1964.
 Conversely, a survey by PRRI in 2018 found that 44% of Black Protestants believe Jewish people face "a lot" of discrimination in America, compared to 31% of religiously unaffiliated Americans, 29% of Catholics, 28% of white mainline Protestants and only 20% of white evangelical Protestants.